| Commander

 amassed 2,800 flight hours in the Intruder, and an accident-free

+flying career of 5,800 hours and 330 carrier-arrested landings.
 In 1976, Commander Roth responded to a request to take charge

 of the Navy Junior ROTC program at Riverhead High School, NY.
 He